The

 the internationl flight costs will remain the same.

-The dive package for the extension: Will be with Scandi Divers
+The dive package for the extension will be with Scandi Divers

 in La Laguna Beach, Puerto Galera.